 Give your employees real-world cyber security awareness training that educates them on the risks of CEO fraud.
 Use phishing simulations, gamification, microlearning modules, and internal communications such as newsletters and posters to educate employees on how CEO fraud happens.

 Most employees don’t realize that they are at risk for a cyberattack.
-Give your employees cyber security training that puts an emphasis on awareness and changing human behavior.
+Give your employees cyber security training that emphasizes awareness and changing human behavior.
 Provide your employees with the facts on the damage that happens with cybercrimes like CEO fraud and phishing.

 Provide consistent communication and campaigns about CEO fraud, phishing, social engineering, and cyber security.
 Use newsletters, posters, and internal cyber heroes to create a cyber-aware organization.

-Most popular email software allows for emails from outside the network to be tagged as external either in the title or in the mailbox itself.
-A visual reminder for the employee to ask themselves questions before answering is often the best way to ensure the education is put to use
+Most popular email software allows emails from outside the network to be tagged as external either in the title or in the mailbox itself.
+A visual reminder for the employee to ask themselves questions before answering is often the best way to ensure the education is put to use.

 Even with the best training, slip-ups can happen.
-Consider putting in place measures around wire transfers and company purchases.
-For example, make it a policy that the person who created the wire transfer needs the approval of another before actually sending it.
-Or require a form to be filled and reviewed before any company purchase is made.
+Consider measures around wire transfers and company purchases.
+Make it a policy that the person who created the wire transfer needs the approval of another before sending it.
+Or require a form to be filled and reviewed.

-This scam is particularly difficult to squash because it relies on core human behaviors.
+CEO Fraud is difficult to squash because it relies on core human behaviors.
 The social engineering techniques used are highly advanced, and the task asked in the email is often a routine one on the long list of an office worker.

-CEO fraud is here to stay because it’s inexpensive and easy to execute with massive potential rewards.
+This form of cyber attack is here to stay because it’s inexpensive and easy to execute with massive potential rewards.
 The most common way these attacks get thwarted is when the victim double-checks in person with their superior.
-This means the recent increase in remote workers worldwide will also inevitably lead these types of attacks to be on the rise.
+This means the recent increase in remote workers worldwide will also inevitably lead to these attacks rising.